File on ex-RUC officer sent to prosecutors

 The murders have been attributed to the Ulster Volunteer Force (UVF).

-In a statement, a spokesperson for the Police Ombudsman's Office said it had "submitted a prosecutorial advice file to the Public Prosecution Service in relation to potential offences by a former RUC officer in the 1970s.
+A spokesman for the Police Ombudsman's Office said it had "submitted a prosecutorial advice file to the Public Prosecution Service in relation to potential offences by a former RUC officer in the 1970s".

 "The potential offences include the murders of brothers John, Anthony and Brian Reavey at Whitecross in Co.
-Armagh in 1976."
+Armagh in 1976," he added,